Eradboi/X-and-O/README.md

 # X AND O GAME

-X and O Game is a Pygame (Python) 3 by 3 tic-tac-toe game that can either be two player or against the coumpter.
+X and O Game is a Pygame (Python) 3 by 3 tic-tac-toe game that can either be two player or against the computer.

 ## Installation
 Download [Python](https://www.python.org/downloads/) now.